 Pricing and Booking

-Next tour date 2020 – dates to be announced shortly.
+Next tour date 2020 – dates and price to be announced shortly.

 This price is based on double occupancy, some rooms are available on a single occupancy basis on request for an extra fee.

 A deposit of £500 will secure your place on this tour; reservations are accepted on a first come first serve basis.
 The balance must be paid in full 3 months (90 days) before the start date of the tour.
 If the balance is not paid by this date, we reserve the right to regard the reservation as cancelled.